mirage/irmin.org/data/tutorial/06_backend.md

   module H = Helper(K)(V)
 ```

-There are a few types we need to declare next. `key` and `value` should match
+Next, we need to declare a few types. `key` and `value` should match
-`H.key` and `H.value` and `watch` is used to declare the type of the watcher --
+`H.key` and `H.value`. `watch` declares the type of the watcher.
-this is used to send notifications when the store has been updated.
+This is used to send notifications when the store has been updated.
-[irmin-watcher] has some more information on watchers.
+[`irmin-watcher`] has some more information on watchers.

 ```ocaml
   module W = Irmin.Backend.Watch.Make(K)(V)